Reasons why wisdom teeth should be removed.

 C) Some justifications for extraction are no longer universally accepted.

-As suggested above, some of the rationales for wisdom-tooth extraction cited in previous decades are no longer widely accepted by the dental community as a whole, to the point that some of them are now fervently debated.
+As suggested above, some of the rationales for wisdom tooth extraction cited in previous decades are no longer widely accepted by the dental community as a whole, to the point that some of them are now fervently debated.

 For example, it was previously thought that their presence (and the process associated with them coming in) could cause other teeth in the mouth to become shifted or misaligned.
 The fact of the matter is, however, that this "tooth crowding" theory has never been definitively confirmed by research.

 Also, nowadays just the basic thought that all impacted wisdom teeth must be removed is no longer universally accepted.
-Instead it is regularly and heatedly debated.